 Cutty Sark fire damage

 Because the major conservation project was already underway, Cutty Sark’s original masts and a large number of planks had been removed and were in storage at the time of the blaze.
-90% of the ship is original.
+90% of the ship in Greenwich today is original.

 Due to the fire, the restoration project ended up taking 18 months long than initially forecast, and cost £10 million more.